-Training to hike in Hawaii will take some creativity on your part.
-Since few environments in anywhere match what you will experience in Hawaii, you will need to replicate it in different ways to achieve your goals.
+Training to hike in Grand Canyon will take some creativity on your part.
+Since few environments in anywhere match what you will experience in Arizona, you will need to replicate it in different ways to achieve your goals.
 There are two very important things you can do that will go a long way in helping you achieve your training goals and make your experience at iConquer easier and more rewarding.

-1. Train consistently.
-Whatever you do, walk, run or hike everyday!
-Get your body use to being active for longer periods of time.
-Remember, you will be on the trail for 7 - 9 hours.
+Train consistently.
+Whatever you do, walk, run or hike every day!
+Get your body used to being active for longer periods of time.
+Remember, you will be on the trail for 6 - 8 hours.
 Get it in your mind that you are "all in" for the day's activities.

-Another thing to consider is terrain.
-The paths you will hike are uneven, rocky, sometimes wet and frequently dusty.
+Consider the terrain.
+The paths you will hike are uneven, rocky, sometimes wet, and frequently dusty.
 Try to find areas to walk that will challenge your sense of balance.
-A dry creek bed or a field of tall grass; search for any surface that will make you focus on where you step and walk there often
+A dry creek bed or a field of tall grass; search for any surface that will make you focus on where you step and walk there often.

 Here are some ideas to help you simulate the hike.
-Concentrate on form (abdominals in tight, shoulders back, chin up and in) and looking ahead a few feet in front of you, not directly down at your feet!
+Concentrate on the form (abdominals in tight, shoulders back, chin up and in) and look ahead a few feet in front of you, not directly down at your feet!

 Options for Incline Workouts

 Parking Garages – Try to hit them before or after the workday so there is less traffic.
 There are two workouts you can do here.
 One, you can walk the ramp-up.
 Two, you can take the staircase up.
 You can alternate the two for a great workout.
 Go up the stairs and down the ramps, then go up the ramps and down the stairs.
 Remember, this is about endurance and building leg strength, it is NOT about speed, so take it slow and try to complete your allotted workout time without having to stop and rest!